deepgram-devs/deepgram-cli-legacy/README.md

 ## `deepgram usage [PROJECT]`

-Retrieves aggregated usage data for a project
+Retrieves aggregated usage data for a Deepgram Project.
+By default, it uses the Deepgram Project in config.

 ```
 USAGE